-Alwin Holland has a student population of 378 students.
-Our school is located in a predominantly middle class neighbourhood, but our school population is characterized by considerable diversity.Â Our parents are involved and committed to their children’s education.Â Many parent volunteers help out with classroom and school activities (over 100 this past year) and we have an active Parent Advisory Council.Â The PAC is valued for its support and input into the operation of the school.Â The broader school community and our staff are committed to building a positive and safe school environment which fosters learning for all students.
+Alwin Holland has a student population of about 380 students.
+Our school is located in a predominantly middle-class neighbourhood, but our school population is characterized by considerable diversity.Â Our parents are involved and committed to their children’s education.Â Many parent volunteers help out with classroom and school activities (over 100 this past year) and we have an active Parent Advisory Council.Â The PAC is valued for its support and input into the operation of the school.Â The broader school community and our staff are committed to building a positive and safe school environment which fosters learning for all students.

-For funding purposes, Alwin Holland is designated as an “inner city” school.Â We receive additional funding for a school meals program and social equity programs.
-During the 2016/17 year we will continue to offer a breakfast program and a healthy snack program to our students.
-Our lunch program and our healthy canteen provide nutritional lunch choices for students with the help of student and parent volunteers.
+For funding purposes, Alwin Holland is designated as an “inner city” school.Â We receive additional funding for a school meals program and social equity programs.Â During the 2019/20 year, we will continue to offer a breakfast program and a healthy snack program for our students.Â Our lunch program and our healthy canteen provide nutritional lunch choices for students with the help of student and parent volunteers.

-Alwin Holland is a K to 6 school with 15 divisions.
-We have 17 classroom teachers, with one pair of teachers team teaching.Â Other teaching staff includes a .5 teacher librarian, 3 prep teachers (with .6, .4, and .2 assignments), one .4 Reading Recovery, .8 learning assistance teacher.
-A school district itinerant inclusion teacher, a speech pathologist, and a speech assistant also visit the school to help prepare and deliver programs to several of our students.Â We have a principal and a vice principal who are allocated 1.5 FTE administration time.Â Our support staff includes a full-time secretary, thirteen educational assistants, three lunch period monitors, a .8 Aboriginal Student Support Worker and a .8 school meals program/canteen coordinator.Â We also have one full-time and one half-time custodian.
+Alwin Holland is a K to 6 school with 16 divisions.Â We have 17 classroom teachers, which includes one pair of teachers team teaching.Â Other teaching staff includes a part-time learning assistant, a part-time teacher librarian, two part-time prep teachers, and one part-time Reading Recovery teacher.Â A school district itinerant inclusion teacher, a speech pathologist, and a speech assistant also visit the school to help prepare and deliver programs to several of our students.Â We have a principal and a vice principal who are allocated 1.5 FTE administration time.Â Our support staff includes a full-time secretary, sixteen educational assistants, three lunch period monitors, an Indigenous Student Support Worker and a school meals program/canteen coordinator.Â We also have one full-time and one part-time custodian.

-Our PAC and staff are committed to developing a strong sense of community spirit within our school.Â We believe this will enhance our students’ social, emotional, and academic growth.Â We work hard to involve students in a variety of activities and provide opportunities for students to develop leadership skills in a number of areas.Â Research indicates there is a link between student behaviour and academic success.
-Our School-wide Behaviour Support System reflects the core values identified by the school community: respect and responsibility.Â The goal of our School-wide System is to promote a safe and caring school climate where the focus is on teaching and learning.
+Our PAC and staff are committed to developing a strong sense of community spirit within our school.Â We believe this will enhance our students’ social, emotional, and academic growth.Â We work hard to involve students in a variety of activities and provide opportunities for students to develop leadership skills in a number of areas.Â Research indicates there is a link between student behaviour and academic success.Â Our school-wide behaviour matrix and Code of Conduct reflect the core values identified by the school community: respect and responsibility.Â The goal of our matrix and Code of Conduct is to promote a safe and caring school climate where the focus is on teaching and learning.